-This Knowledge Collection is a compilation of links to the most frequently accessed technotes, webcast replays, developerWorks Articles and publications dealing with Usability of WebSphere Message Broker
+This Knowledge Collection is a compilation of links to the most frequently accessed technotes, webcast replays, developerWorks Articles and publications dealing with Usability of IBM Integration Bus (IIB) and WebSphere Message Broker (WMB)

 MustGather documents aid in problem determination and save time resolving WebSphere Message Broker Problem Management Records (PMRs).
 This document guides you in selecting the correct Mustgather documents to match your environment and symptoms.

-You are experiencing Other, General or Unknown problems in WebSphere Message Broker for UNIX operating systems.
+You are experiencing a General or Unknown problem in IBM Integration Bus (IIB) or WebSphere Message Broker (WMB) on UNIX or Linux

-You are experiencing a General or Unknown problem in WebSphere Message Broker for Windows.
+You are experiencing a General or Unknown problem in IBM Integration Bus (IIB) or WebSphere Message Broker (WMB) on Windows.

 4. Collect troubleshooting data for Other, General or Unknown problems in WebSphere Message Broker for z/OS.
 (1302932)